What is an education plan?

 How to obtain an ed plan

 Schedule an appointment with a counselor to create an education plan or to update your ed plan.
 Appointments are booked 2-3 weeks in advance, so plan ahead.
 For quick questions, schedule a Quick Question appointment for a 15 minute session.
-You also have the option of joining a group session if you have less than 15 units and no transcripts from other colleges.

 1. Create a list of questions ahead of time.